cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 in the 2nd column `STATUS`

 ##### Troubleshoot #1
-When running the script with the updated HGNC download, some new entries in data files would come up as
+When running the script with the updated HGNC download, some new entries would come up and without an entrez ID assigned.
+This would cause ERRORs and script to exit.
 ```
 Error: assign entrez ID to (OR delete)
 ```
-, which would cause the script to exit.
 To resolve ERRORs, add logged entries to `entrez-id-supp.txt` and give each a `STATUS` (assign an `entrez ID` OR `R`).

 #### Supplemental Location `location-supp.txt`